InValid202/rr_robot/README.md

 Port's permission error:
-1. can't upload code from arduino IDE or with rosserial, you can use this coomand to give a permission for a port:
+1. can't upload code from arduino IDE or with rosserial, you can use this command to give a permission for a port:

             sudo chmod a+rw {your port that conected with arduino}